neemzy/airlines/README.md

 - Run `composer install` to install back-end dependencies
 - Run `npm install` to install front-end dependencies

-*Note : answer no when Symfony asks you whether to use an Assetic controller.*

 ### Development

 - Run `cp open.json.dist open.json` and edit the latter to define the app's root URL